theianmay/asset-ranger-site/architecture.md

 ### Modular Design Philosophy

-I structured Asset Ranger with modularity as a core principle.
+I structured AssetRanger with modularity as a core principle.
 By organizing the application into distinct, reusable components, I've created a codebase that's maintainable, scalable, and easy to extend:

 - **Screen Architecture:** I separated all major workflows into dedicated screens in `/src/screens`
 - **Component Library:** I developed reusable UI components in `/src/components` that maintain consistent user experience throughout the app